- 7-Keto is commonly used for weight loss

 - 7-Keto might interact with the metabolism of other steroids

 - High levels of 7-Keto can influence the conversion of cortisone to cortisol

 - There's frequent confusion between the effects of 7-Keto DHEA and DHEA

 - 7-Keto doesn't affect male or female hormone-driven characteristics

 - WADA has banned 7-Keto in sports due to its steroid structure

 - Individual responses vary; it's recommended to consult a doctor before using 7-Keto

-7-Keto is widely used as a weight loss supplement.
-This thermogenic compound is included in a number of fat loss formulations and is also sold as a stand alone product.
-It has attracted a lot of interest due to its ability to speed up the metabolism without the effects on the nervous and cardiovascular systems that many stimulant based metabolic enhancers exert.
+7-Keto is widely used as a weight loss supplement around the world.
+This thermogenic compound is included in a number of fat-loss formulations and is also sold as a stand-alone product in many countries.
+It has attracted a lot of interest due to its ability to speed up the metabolism without the effects on the nervous and cardiovascular systems that many stimulant-based metabolic enhancers exert.

 7-Keto DHEA vs DHEA

 7-Keto is short for 7-keto DHEA.
 DHEA, or dehydroepiandrosterone is an androgenic hormone produced in the human body which is a precursor to both testosterone and oestrogen.
 7-Keto is a breakdown product of DHEA, and it is produced by the body naturally through enzymatic conversion, in very small amounts, declining with age.
 In spite of the relationship 7-keto has with androgen precursor DHEA, it is incapable of converting into this steroid molecule and does not possess any overt androgenic effects, yet it retains the positive metabolic effects of parent molecule DHEA.